 Your experience in the HR industry is the most valuable information for a hiring manager as it proves your professional record of being beneficial to the recruiter.
 The official format recommends using bulleted short points in lieu of elaborate narratives.

-When listing your past employers, ensure that you correctly furnish the contact, financial worth and nature of the business, alongside the time stamp.
+When listing your past employers, ensure that you correctly furnish the contact, financial worth, and nature of the business, alongside the time stamp.
 If you have gap years in the experience section of your Human Resources resume, it is better to avoid the timestamp on all the other jobs too.
 Yet another important tip to draft a striking experience section in an HR Resume is by removing jobs completed prior to a decade, due to technological differences.
 In case you want to mention an honorable job experience prior to ten years, condense it into bullet points.

-It is necessary to cite your creative accomplishments from the past jobs as HR personnel to reflect your technical efficiency.
+It is necessary to cite your creative accomplishments from past jobs as HR personnel to reflect your technical efficiency.
 Spanning from increasing employee retention above 90% within the target by innovative workspace renovation to productive coffee breaks, you must not forget the core Human Resource Technical skills pivotal to the recruiter.

 For your past achievements and duties, use the past tense of the below action verbs, prominently seen in professional Human Resources Resume Samples-